John Laird (shipbuilder): Shipbuilding

 Laird realised that the techniques of bending iron plates and riveting them together to build ships were similar to the principles involved in making boilers.
 Laird's first vessel Wye was a 60 ft pre-fabricated iron lighter in 1829 – displacement sixty tons – which was used on canals and lakes in Ireland.
 This was followed by further orders for more lighters and in 1833 the paddle steamer Lady Lansdowne was built for the same firm, the City of Dublin Steam Packet Company.

 Many of the orders were for pre-fabricated river steamers.
 In 1834, he built the paddle steamer John Randolph for Savannah, Georgia, often stated, wrongly, to be the first iron ship seen in America.

 In 1839 Lairds built their first screw-propelled steamer, Robert F. Stockton, a 63 ft tug for use on North American waterways.
 They built the first iron ships to carry guns.
 These were seven ships commissioned by the East India Company including the Nemesis and the Phlegethon.
-This, and the success of the 800 ton Mexican warship ARM Guadalupe, convinced the British admiralty in 1845 to order the first iron frigate for the Royal Navy, the 1,400 ton HMS Birkenhead (which he designed) which was famously wrecked off South Africa with the loss of over 400 soldiers in 1852.
+This, and the success of the 800 ton Mexican warship ARM Guadalupe, convinced the British admiralty in 1845 to order the first iron frigate for the Royal Navy, the 1,400 ton HMS Birkenhead, that Laird designed, famously wrecked off South Africa with the loss of over 400 soldiers in 1852.
 Perhaps their most famous vessel was the Confederate raider CSS Alabama.
 In 1857 the business moved to a new yard upstream from the Woodside Ferry, where it remained.
 In 1858, Lairds built Ma Robert for Dr David Livingstone's Zambezi expedition.

 In 1844 John Laird started the construction of the Birkenhead Docks in the tidal Wallasey Pool.
 These were intended to compete with the Port of Liverpool but the venture was not a success and the system was merged with Liverpool docks in 1858.

 In 1860, John Laird was joined in the business by his three sons, renaming the company John Laird, Sons & Co.
 The sons continued the business after their father's death in 1874 as Laird Brothers.

 In 1863, Laird and his shipbuilding company were caught making two naval ram vessels for the Confederate States Navy with the cover names El Toussoun and El Monastir, known as the 'Laird Rams'.
 The government sent Captain Edward Augustus Inglefield of the HMS Majestic to seize the ships from the Laird's docks.
 Laird then sued the British government for impeding on his construction because their construction did not violate the Foreign Enlistment Act 1819 nor British neutrality.
 In fact, the Lincoln Administration had requested Laird to build armed iron clads for the Union in 1861.